top of page

 How to Test for Phosphates

-Testing for phosphates is simple.
-You can use:
+Testing for phosphates is relatively simple.

 If your reading shows phosphates above 500 ppb (parts per billion), it’s time for treatment.